epam/edp-keycloak-operator/docs/api.md

-KeycloakAuthFlowSpec defines the desired state of KeycloakAuthFlow
+KeycloakAuthFlowSpec defines the desired state of KeycloakAuthFlow.

 <table>
     <thead>